motion/orbit/next.md

   * [ ] see if can share chromium or delay download
   * [ ] check small screen, big screen, change screens

-* long tail polish

-  * may want to fork electron to get better always-on-top functionality like Helium.app
-    * would let us do better spotlight stuff
-  * disable when super low battery
-  * bridge both setState and receiveState should batch a tiny bit
-    * if multiple setstate called before settimeout, group them
-    * if multiple recevied before timeout, group them

 * research

   * [ ] keeping chromium warm